 When it comes to durability, labradorite types of kitchen countertops are quite strong.
 It has a Mohs hardness between 6 and 6.5.
 With proper care and maintenance, it can last many years.

-If you are considering Labradorite for your countertop, find one that has as limited variation as possible.
+If you are considering this stone for your countertop, find one with as limited variation as possible.

-The most common labradorscence seen in labradorite are blue, dark blue, blue black, light to dark aqua, copper, yellow, orange, purple, and fuschia.
+The most common labradorscence seen is blue, dark blue, blue black, light to dark aqua, copper, yellow, orange, purple, and fuschia.
 But the rarest colors are fuschia, purple, pink-copper, and light blue.
 See more granite colors for countertops here.

-Labradorite slabs have three distinct features — uniqueness, surface finishes, and usage.
+These slabs have three distinct features โ uniqueness, surface finishes, and usage.

-Unique: Labradorite is unlike any other type of countertop slabs.
+Unique: The stone material is unlike any other type of countertop slabs.
 When light illuminates its blue labradorescent areas, its textures and features are strongly highlighted.
-You’ll notice the brightness and shine of the blue dazzle.
+Youโll notice the brightness and shine of the blue dazzle.

-Surface Finishes: Labradorite can be processed to have different surface finishes.
-It can have a honed, polished, brushed, or antique surface.
+Surface Finishes: Their surfaces can be processed to have different finishes.
+They can have a honed, polished, brushed, or antique surface.

 But the polished one is the most popular among interior designers because of its smoothness.
-Polished labradorite slabs are also sealed so you can utilize its unique features in different ways.
+Polished slabs are also sealed so that you can utilize their unique features differently.

-Usage: Labradorite slabs are suitable for both commercial and residential projects.
-They are often used as countertop panels, pavings, tiles, and more.
+Usage: Slabs are suitable for both commercial and residential projects.
+They are often used as countertop panels, pavings, tiles, etc.

-Labrdorite is a newcomer in the market and only a few people have taken notice of it as an alternative.
-Therefore, it’s quite difficult to find the average price rate.
+Labradorite is a newcomer in the market, and only a few people have noticed it as an alternative.
+Therefore, itโs quite difficult to find the average price rate.

 Sellers and manufacturers have given different price quotes for the material.
 For example, one manufacturer said the expenses might vary between $55 and $170 per square foot for the materials alone.

-It is highly recommended to do a thorough research about the vendor or manufacturer so you can get a good deal.
-Also, keep in mind that a cheaper alternative chips easier than granite.
+It is highly recommended to do thorough research about the vendor or manufacturer so you can get a good deal.
+Also, keep in mind that a cheaper alternative chip easier than granite.

 Does Labradorite Make A Good Countertop?